Temporal Upsampling of Depth Maps Using a Hybrid Camera: Results and Discussions

+In this section, we make both qualitative and quantitative evaluations of our approach.
+Our technique was tested on real-world complex scenes such as those depicting basketball \& games.
+There are many challenges in real-world scenes, including occlusion, topology changes and moving cameras.
+These challenges are demonstrated in different cases in the following sections.
+From the visual results, it is clear that our method performs better than the state-of-the-art methods.
+These real-world scenes lack the ground truth of scene flow and depth maps.
+To perform the quantitative evaluations, the MPI Sintel dataset~\cite{Butler:ECCV:2012} and Middlebury stereo dataset~\cite{scharstein2003high} with ground truth are employed.

-\textbf{Performance.} The performance of our hybrid camera system was measured on an Intel Xeon E5-2520 CPU with 32 GB RAM, and a single NVIDIA Titan X. Between every pair of two successive depth frames, we reconstructed the missing depth frames (8 frames in total) according to the color frames captured by GoPro.
-This whole progress took about 315.6 seconds on average for all the tested dataset.
-At the coarse, medium, and fine levels, the consumed time of an iteration is about 2 seconds, 3 seconds, and 15 seconds, respectively.
-At the coarse level, the total time of more than ten iterations is 30 seconds.
-This time is 45 seconds for the medium level, and 255 seconds for the fine level.
-All these three levels include 5 Gauss-Newton iterations (within each iteration there are 10 PCG iterations).
-The average time for reconstructing one depth frame is 39.5 seconds.
+\textbf{Performance.} The performance of our hybrid camera system was measured on an Intel Xeon E5-2520 CPU with 32 GB of RAM and a single NVIDIA Titan X. Between every pair of successive depth frames, we reconstructed the missing depth maps (8 frames in total) according to the color images taken by the GoPro.
+This whole process took approximately 315.6 seconds on average for all the tested sequences.
+At the coarse, medium, and fine levels, the duration of an iteration was approximately 2 seconds, 3 seconds, and 15 seconds, respectively.
+At the coarse level, the total time of more than ten iterations was 30 seconds.
+This time was 45 seconds for the medium level and 255 seconds for the fine level.
+All three levels included 5 Gauss-Newton iterations (within each iteration, there were 10 PCG iterations).
+The average time for reconstructing one depth frame was 39.5 seconds.

-\textbf{Parameter settings.} We set a weight for each term of Eq.~\ref{eqn:energy}.
-The input data could be noise-less under the situation when it is captured indoors with plenty of sunlight.
-We use those weight discussed Sec.~\ref{sec:optical_flow} and Sec.~\ref{sec:spatialregu} to reconstruct depth data.
-If there are much noise in captured depth data, we set $\lambda_{reg}$ larger to suppress the noise in point cloud.
-If there is loud noise in RGB data which make optical flow unfaithful, we make weight of $\lambda_{opti}$ and $\lambda_{proj}$ smaller to reduce the impact.
+\textbf{Parameters.} We fine tune the optimal values of our important parameters via a quantitative analysis, as shown in Fig.~\ref{fig:parameter}.
+The x-axis is the range of each parameter, and the y-axis is the average accuracy for different input x values of all the sequences of the MPI Sintel dataset~\cite{Butler:ECCV:2012} and the Middlebury stereo dataset~\cite{scharstein2003high}.
+We used the fixed default parameter value in all the comparative experiments in Sec.~\ref{sec:results}.